ebrahimmerza55/EDA-with-mysql-pandas/README.md

 *   **Hardship Index** (`hardship_index`): Score that incorporates each of the six selected socioeconomic indicators

-So we gonna maka some analysis using MySQL and Pandas to answer some questions:
+So we gonna make some analysis using MySQL and Pandas to answer some questions:
 * How many rows are in the dataset?
 * How many community areas in Chicago have a hardship index greater than 50.0?
 * What is the maximum value of hardship index in this dataset?